University of Waterloo Faculty of Engineering: History

-The Faculty of Engineering was originally conceived in 1957 as an extension of the then Waterloo College (now known as Wilfrid Laurier University).
+The faculty of engineering was originally conceived in 1957 as an extension of the then Waterloo College (now known as Wilfrid Laurier University).
 It was the college's first Faculty, originally named the Faculty of Science and Engineering of the Waterloo College Associate Faculties.
 The first class consisted of 74 male engineering students.
 In October 1957, the students started their work terms in what was the first co-operative education program in Canada.
 These students alternated between being in school and working in industry every three months.
 The program was later changed to a four-month term system, and has been adopted by all of the other University's Faculties in their co-op programs.

-In 1959, the "associate faculties" of Waterloo College separated and became the University of Waterloo and the former Faculty of Science and Engineering was renamed the Faculty of Engineering.
+In 1959, the "associate faculties" of Waterloo College separated and became the University of Waterloo and the former faculty of science and engineering was renamed the faculty of engineering.

-On Saturday, May 27, 1961, the Faculty's first engineering graduates were awarded the Master of Applied Science in Electrical Engineering.
-William Cousins Miller, John Shewchun, Ferenc Takacs, and William Jacob Vetter received their degrees from Professor R. G. Stanton, chairman, Faculty of Graduate Studies.
+On Saturday, May 27, 1961, the faculty's first engineering graduates were awarded the Master of Applied Science in electrical engineering.
+William Cousins Miller, John Shewchun, Ferenc Takacs, and William Jacob Vetter received their degrees from Professor R. G. Stanton, chairman, faculty of graduate studies.

-In July 2012, Pearl Sullivan became the first woman to hold the position of Dean at the University of Waterloo Engineering.
+In July 2012, Pearl Sullivan became the first woman to hold the position of dean at the University of Waterloo Engineering.
 She was one of five women across Canada to head a school of engineering.
 She held the position until November 2019.

-In 2020, Professor Mary Wells was appointed the Dean of Engineering.
-She was previously a professor in the Faculty's Department of Mechanical and Mechatronics Engineering for 10 years.
+In 2020, Mary Wells was appointed the dean of engineering.
+She was previously a professor in the faculty's department of mechanical and mechatronics engineering for 10 years.